|Barcelona Easter 2015 - Semana Santa Holy Week|

 Easter at Montserrat monastery

 The spectacular Montserrat Royal Basilica is about 1 hour from Barcelona.
-Visit Montserrat monastery website for information or download PDF document of Montserrat Easter processions and mass services.
+Visit Montserrat monastery website for information about mass services

 Easter in Mataro